Why Study Public Health

-The University of Michigan School of Public Health’s undergraduate program emphasizes multidisciplinary training, with a focus on 21st-century public health problems such as emerging infectious diseases, health disparities, antimicrobial resistance, bioterrorism, obesity, unequal access to care, rapid technological changes in the health care system, environmental toxins, shortage of clean water, tobacco use, climate impacts on food supply, and dozens of other topics.
+The University of Michigan School of Public Health's undergraduate public health program emphasizes multidisciplinary training, preparing students to address complex public health challenges in the 21st century.
+Students explore topics such as emerging infectious diseases, health inequities, rapid technological changes in health care, environmental contaminants, food systems, access to clean water, climate change and many other pressing issues that affect communities around the world.

-Below are some of the most common questions we hear from students interested in studying public health.
+Below are answers to some of the most common questions we hear from students interested in studying public health.

 Why should I study public health?

-- Public health encompasses many fields of study, including infectious and chronic disease, nutrition, environmental hazards, public policy, global health issues, and more.
+Public health encompasses many fields of study, including infectious and chronic disease, nutrition, environmental health, health policy, global health, and more.

-- A public health education will help you actively engage in the process of building healthy societies.
+- Create meaningful impact.
+A public health education prepares you to actively engage in building healthier communities and addressing complex health challenges.

 What will I learn as a public health major?